 Glass or plastic containers with lids for storing paint.

-All of the materials above that you will need are available from Natural Pigments.
+All of the materials you need above are available from Natural Pigments.

 Preparing the Gouache Binding Agent